 What causes these strange variations in what you can and can’t hear?

 The truth is that hearing loss isn’t just about volume.
 “Speaking up” won’t always make a difference, especially if you have high-frequency hearing loss.

 Let’s take a look at this form of hearing loss and how it’s treated.

 If volume were the only aspect of sound, then everyone’s voice would sound a lot like a computer voice, completely monotone.
-Instead, the human ear picks up on variations in sounds called frequency.
-When a sound is high-frequency (or high pitch) the sound waves are close together.
+Instead, the human ear picks up on variations in sounds called frequencies.
+When a sound is high-frequency (or high pitch), the sound waves are close together.
 They’re hitting the ear more frequently.